UNITED STATES EARLY RADIO HISTORY

 POST-WAR EXPERIMENTATION AND DEVELOPMENT

-Prior to World War One, jewelers in particular had been fans of the daily time signals broadcast by government stations, but, due to the wartime ban on the use of radio receivers by private citizens, they lost access to this valuable service.
+Prior to World War One, jewelers in particular had been fans of the daily time signals broadcast by government stations, but they lost access to this valuable service during the wartime ban on the use of radio receivers by private citizens.
 At least one jeweler, in Norwalk, Ohio, got a little too impatient for the restrictions to end, which resulted in its Wireless Outfit Dismantled, according to the April 8, 1919 Cleveland Plain Dealer.
 However, the listening restriction was in fact lifted a short time later, effective April 15, 1919, and, responding to the existence of a niche consumer market, a short notice appeared in the October, 1919 issue of QST announcing the availability of a Jeweler's Time Receiving Set, sold by the Chicago Radio Laboratory, which was "ideal for the jeweler to whom receipt of time signals is a matter of business and who cannot spare the time to learn the operation of a more complicated set".
-A 1921 catalog from the William B. Duck Company noted that "All the progressive jewelers are taking advantage of the time being sent out daily by a great number of Government Naval Radio Stations" and offered a Type RS-100 Jewelers Time Receiver, manufactured by the DeForest Radio Telephone and Telegraph Company, which, when combined with a loud-speaker, promised to be an "exceptional commercial value to the jeweler since the time signals may be heard all over his store, and should produce an excellent advertisement for his business".
+A small advertisement in the May 12, 1920 The Jewelers' Circular offered an installation service, by the Radio News & Music Inc. of New York City, of The DeForest Radio Time Receiver, while the 1921 William B. Duck Company catalog noted that "All the progressive jewelers are taking advantage of the time being sent out daily by a great number of Government Naval Radio Stations" and offered a Type RS-100 Jewelers Time Receiver, manufactured by the DeForest Radio Telephone and Telegraph Company, which, when combined with a loud-speaker, promised to be an "exceptional commercial value to the jeweler since the time signals may be heard all over his store, and should produce an excellent advertisement for his business".

 PIONEERING NEWS AND ENTERTAINMENT BROADCASTS

 • A station located at the Glenn L. Martin aviation plant in Cleveland, Ohio, under the oversight of F. S. McCullough, which began transmitting weekly concerts on April 17, 1919, as that day's Cleveland Plain Dealer invited local residents to Hear Caruso Sing by Wireless Thursday!
-However, the broadcasts were suspended the next month, according to Stop Wireless Concerts Here from the same newspaper's May 29, 1919 issue, due to complaints of interference from the U.S. Navy.
+However, the broadcasts were soon ended, as Alter Wireless Concert from the May 22, 1919 issue of the newspaper reported that night's scheduled broadcast had been canceled, and although it was expected they would resume pending a change in the station's transmitting wavelength, Stop Wireless Concerts Here from the May 29, 1919 issue announced what would turn out to be the end of the transmissions, due to complaints of interference from the U.S. Navy.

 • In early 1919, the U.S.S.
-George Washington was outfitted with a vacuum-tube transmitter for a transatlantic voyage, in order to test long-range radiotelephony, and during these tests the experimenters found time to broadcast "nightly talking machine concerts" to nearby vessels, reported by Concert by Wireless for Vessels at Sea from the May 7, 1919 Dallas Morning News.
-One of the ship's passengers was U.S. president Woodrow Wilson, and it was announced in Wilson's Voice Today to Carry 300 Miles, from the July 4, 1919 Los Angeles Times, that the president's Independence Day speech would be broadcast from aboard ship.
+George Washington was outfitted by General Electric with a vacuum-tube transmitter for a transatlantic voyage, in order to test long-range radiotelephony, and during these tests the experimenters found time to broadcast "nightly talking machine concerts" to nearby vessels, reported by Concert by Wireless for Vessels at Sea from the May 7, 1919 Dallas Morning News.
+In the May 6, 1919 New York Evening World, Wireless Concert Links Ships at Sea 100 Miles Apart also noted that the broadcasts included an address by the head of the U.S. War Department, Secretary Newton Baker.
+But there were plans to broadcast a speech by an even more prominent passenger, U.S. president Woodrow Wilson, as it was announced in Wilson's Voice Today to Carry 300 Miles, from the July 4, 1919 Los Angeles Times, that the president's Independence Day speech would be broadcast from aboard ship.
 However, as noted in Radiophone Transmitter on the U.S.S.
 George Washington, by John H. Payne, from the October, 1920 issue of General Electric Review, the president's speech actually went unheard, because he stood too far from the microphone.
 Still, the ship's transmissions were widely heard -- the January, 1920 QST carried a report, This Looks Like Record Reception, that James B. Corum had heard the George Washington July 4th transmission in Derring, North Dakota, although the loss of the broadcast's featured speaker meant that the programming consisted of such things as the ship's members singing popular tunes.
 Theodore Gaty, noting the remarkable range of the Independence Day broadcast, contacted General Electric radio engineer Ernst Alexanderson and reported in Re Mr. Corum's Letter in January QST, from the April, 1920 QST, that what Corum heard in North Dakota did not come directly from the on-board transmitter, but was actually a relay of the broadcast by the high-powered alternator-transmitter at New Brunswick, New Jersey station, NFF.
 (Not all of NFF's entertainment offerings were relays, however, as in April, 1919 the station had transmitted live music via telephone line from the New Brunswick Opera House and the Hotel Klein).

 • In August, 1919, the U.S. War Department, in conjunction with the International Radio Telegraph Company, planned a series of aerial publicity broadcasts, as the "transcontinental recruiting expedition" of the All-American Pathfinders Squadron flew across the United States.
 The initial transmission, over New York City, was reported by Airplane Provides Jazz for Broadway Dancing Contest, from the August 14, 1919 New York Tribune, and Radio Telephone Concert for New York as All-American Pathfinders Start, from the August 25, 1919 Aerial Age Weekly.

 • On August 24, 1919, Vice President Thomas Marshall apparently became the first elected official to make an address carried by radio, as General George E. Squier, the U.S. Army's chief signal officer, set up a radio transmitter -- described as a "great voice" -- in Trinity Church in Washington, D.C.
-This event was reviewed by Marshall at Forum in the August 24, 1919, Washington Post, and 'Great Voice' Tells of Nations' League in the next day's Washington Times.
+This event was reviewed by Marshall at Forum in the Washington Post, Device Will Spread Marshall Speech in the Washington Star, and 'Great Voice' Tells of Nations' League in the Washington Times

 • Hugo Gernsback's review of Grand Opera By Wireless, in the September, 1919 Radio Amateur News, claimed that a test transmission of a live opera had taken place recently in Chicago (although the participating Opera House and radio firm are not identified), and speculated about ways to broadcast audio entertainment, and also synchronize live singing with filmed performances shown at movie theaters nationwide.